 Up in the trees…

-A relatively recent innovation are aerial adventure parks, built up in the treetops of mature woodland.
+A relatively recent innovation is aerial adventure parks, built up in the treetops of mature woodland.
 Increasing numbers of campsites have their own (Ty Nadan in Brittany).
 Others have their own zip wires - La Grande Métairie’s is one of the longest.
 And there are easily 40 campsites in Snowdonia from where it’s possible to visit Zip World and career down a one mile line at 100 mph.

 Campsites for riding